-For this reason, it is unique, special, elegant, contemporary, but at the same time, beyond and out of time.
-In Valtellina, vineyards hang from the mountains, suspended on spectacular terraces made of dry-stone walls.
+For this reason, it is unique, special, elegant, contemporary, but at the same time, beyond time and timeless.
+In Valtellina, the vineyards hang from the mountains, suspended on spectacular terraces made of dry-stone walls.

-They are set in the woods, capable of capturing and storing the heat of the sun.
-A sort of Mediterranean scrub in the heart of the Alps, where cacti, agaves and olive trees are grown.
+They are nestled in the woods, able to capture and store the heat of the sun.
+A sort of Mediterranean scrub in the heart of the Alps, where cacti, agaves and olive trees grow.

-It is such biodiversity typical of Valtellina that transmits a “Valtellina style” to the grapes and wines, a style projected into the future, designed with the values of sustainability, respectful of nature and the environment.
+This biodiversity typical of Valtellina transmits a “Valtellina style” to the grapes and wines, a style projected into the future, designed with the values of sustainability, respectful of nature and the environment.

-However, good ideas have a future only if they have a story to tell, if they are able to interpret people’s values, desires and aspirations.
-Since 1925, the Aldo Rainoldi Winery has been all this, a dynamic relationship with the past that has allowed us to always wonder at the future.
+However, good ideas only have a future if they have a story to tell, if they are able to interpret people’s values, desires and aspirations.
+Since 1925, the Aldo Rainoldi Winery has been all this, a dynamic relationship with the past that has allowed us to always marvel at the future.

 Valtellina wine is indeed a high quality wine.
 It is the result of various factors.
 First, the orientation to the South of all the vineyards and their steep slopes, which gives them an extraordinary exposure to the sun.
 Secondly, the extensive temperature range between day and night, typical of sunny and dry autumns, which allows to have healthier grape bunches and more aromatic wines.
 Also the light, shallow, loose soils, which are never wet and above all with limited yield per hectare.
 Finally, the average age of the vineyards is over 60 years and that guarantees the best quality.